35 Rustic Bathroom Design Ideas for Mountain & Log Homes

 Image courtesy of Architectural Digest

-16. Elements of Cottage Country Design
+17. Elements of Rustic Cottage Country Design

 Adding cottage country elements to a rustic bathroom can enhance the space by bringing in old-world charm.
 These elements include vintage fixtures, antique furniture, and charming accessories like rustic pottery or woven baskets.
+In a bathroom designed by Locati Architects, large windows provide panoramic views of the countryside.
+Additional design features include a corner-free standing bathtub, rough wood wall siding, and tile flooring.

 An Eclectic Farmhouse Bathroom with Plenty of Character